TainanKyle/3events_prefetcher/README.md

-# Enhancing Bingo Prefetcher Performance
+# Enhancing Bingo Prefetcher Performance - Three Events

 ### Introduction
 This project focuses on enhancing the performance of the Bingo Prefetcher, which aims to improve cache memory